mtempleheald/rust-wasm/README.md

 - tidy up package.json, not likely to publish but kept some identity stuff anyway, removed unneccesary hello-wasm-pack dependency.
 - Discover that VS Code now hides .git folder by default `File > Settings > files.exclude`, remove hidden git submodule
 - Decided to go with small WebGL game as I can probably learn more from that approach, JS boilerplate is in place, evidenced in browser console.
+- Decided to get a basic game working first, something to see.
+Using canvas but not WebGL yet.
+- Added GitHub Actions CICD.